At a Glance

 ✨Demonstrate Collaborative Spirit

-The position requires building relationships with various stakeholders.
-Be prepared to discuss how you've successfully collaborated with different organizations or agencies in the past to achieve common goals.
+The job requires building relationships with various stakeholders.
+Be prepared to discuss how you've successfully collaborated with others in previous roles, whether in local government, the commercial sector, or community organisations.
+Highlight your ability to work towards common goals.